Oh Brother, Where Art Thou?: Production

 "Oh Brother, Where Art Thou?" was written by Jeff Martin and directed by Wes Archer.
 Both Homer's mother and Herb Powell make their first appearances on The Simpsons in the episode.
-Some fans were upset with the sad ending of the episode, and as a result the producers decided to write a sequel in which Herb would be given a kinder fate.
-The resulting episode, "Brother, Can You Spare Two Dimes?", aired at the end of the third season.
-In that episode, Herb briefly settled in the Simpson household, despite his intense continuing antipathy toward Homer.
-Homer loaned Herb US$2000, which Herb used to build an invention that translated infantile speech into comprehensible English, based on observations he made of Maggie.
-He proceeded to mass-produce his new product and regained his fortune.
-He then bought each member of the family gifts and paid Homer back with a vibrating chair, along with his forgiveness.

 The episode was recorded on August 13, 1990.
-The voice of Herb was provided by guest star Danny DeVito, an American actor who was suggested for the role by Simpsons executive producer Sam Simon.
+The voice of Herb was provided by guest star Danny DeVito, who was suggested for the role by Simpsons executive producer Sam Simon.
+Simon and DeVito had previously worked together on the sitcom Taxi, a series that Brooks created and Simon was the showrunner.
 Bart's voice actor, Nancy Cartwright, writes in her autobiography My Life as a 10-Year-Old Boy that DeVito had to record his lines quickly because he had another appointment, so the staff focused on recording only his scenes instead of the whole episode at once.
 Cartwright was a fan of DeVito's and recalls: "This morning, at the table read, I had just filled my plate with assorted fruits when Bonnie said to my backside, 'Nancy, I want to introduce you to ...' and I turned and practically knocked over Danny DeVito, all four feet, eleven inches of him.
 How embarrassing!"
 While recording the scenes, Cartwright stood directly across the room from DeVito, which she appreciated since she got to see him in action.
 She thought DeVito "threw his body and soul" into his performance.
 While the recording took part, animation director Archer scribbled down some of DeVito's attitudes, gestures, and facial expressions on a piece of paper as he performed.
 In one scene of the episode, Herb tells Homer and the rest of the Simpson family to "[make] yourselves at home.
 We have a tennis court, a swimming pool, a screening room ..."
 Cartwright said of it:

+Some fans were upset with the sad ending of the episode, and as a result the producers decided to write a sequel in which Herb would be given a kinder fate.
+The resulting episode, "Brother, Can You Spare Two Dimes?", aired at the end of the third season.
+In that episode, Herb briefly settled in the Simpson household, despite his intense continuing antipathy toward Homer.
+Homer loaned Herb US$2000, which Herb used to build an invention that translated infantile speech into comprehensible English, based on observations he made of Maggie.
+He proceeded to mass-produce his new product and regained his fortune.
+He then bought each member of the family gifts and paid Homer back with a vibrating chair, along with his forgiveness.